 The benefits of living in the moment are well within your reach, no matter how much your mind is racing.
-If you stick with these mindfulness practices, you too will learn how to live in the moment and stop worrying; and when you do, a whole new world will open up for you.
-This is what Zen master Thich Nhat Hanh calls the ultimate reality.
+If you stick with these mindfulness practices, you too will learn how to live in the moment and stop worrying.
+When you do, a whole new world will open up for you.

 |||^||PsyNet: The benefits of being present: Mindfulness and its role in psychological well-being|

 |||^||Psychology Today: Mindfulness and Being Present in the Moment|